British Toilets

 See about these in detail on the 19th-Century Scottish Toilet Page.

-The toilet in the formerly secret UK government bunkers tunneled into the cliffs above Dover.
+This toilet is in the formerly secret UK government bunkers tunneled into the cliffs above Dover.

 Some of the tunnels date from the Napoleanic Wars, but they were greatly expanded during World War II.
 The UK anti-aircraft operations were controlled from here — radar and other data was gathered and interceptors were dispatched from here.
 See my page with many pictures from there.